sevlakoz/x1fd3/README.md

 ```
 $`D_e`$, $`R_e`$ and $`\beta_0`$, ..., $`\beta_N`$ are optimized within non-linear least squares.

-Note: MLR is available as well.
+Note: MLR and DELR are available as well.

 ### LevelsPW
 Vibrational-rotational levels are found by solving the radial Schrodinger equation: